 Computer program solves problems that include verification of requirements of the algorithm including its correctness and its resource consumption, implementation of the algorithm in a target programming language, testing, debugging, and maintaining the source code, implementation of the build system and management of derived artifacts such as machine code of computer programs.

 The purpose of programming is to find a sequence of instructions that will automate performing a specific task or solve a given problem.

 According to a growing number of experts, learning computer science will not only pave the way for future employment prospects - job growth in this sector is booming - but help to accelerate the United States economic recovery.

 Code is the foundation of computing.
 Whether you are using a social media app on your smartphone or working with a cloud server's API, the task relies heavily on a programming language.
 Ada Lovelace is recognized as the world's first programmer.
 She wrote an algorithm for Charles Babbage's Analytical Engine.
 Lovelace's contributions to computing marked the beginning of a rich history in programming despite the first programming languages predating the modern computer.

 The first programming languages designed to communicate instructions to a computer were written in the 1950s but the first actual modern programming language is hard to identify.

 There are four groups of programming languages and reflect the historical development of computer languages:

-Directions: Compare and contrast past, current, and trending programming languages from low to high level, used in developing software.
-Your essay should be approximately 500 words and needs to use paragraph headings.
+Directions: Compare and contrast past, current, and trending programming languages from low to high level, used in developing program applications.
+Your essay should be approximately 250 words and needs to use paragraph headings.
+You must cite at least two sources using MLA or APA style citations.
 Be sure to spellcheck your essay before submitting.